Computer history - 1977

 Atari released the Atari 2600 (originally called the Atari VCS) on September 11, 1977.
-It is credited as being the first game system to utilize ROM cartridges for storing game code, instead of having games built into the gaming system.
+It was credited as being the first game system to utilize ROM cartridges for storing game code, instead of having games built into the gaming system.

 The first VAX computer, the VAX-11/780, was released on October 25, 1977.